 Preparing Your Home

-If you decide to have knee replacement surgery, think about making some changes at home ahead of time:
+If you have knee replacement surgery, think about making some changes at home ahead of time:

-Remove throw rugs and things you can trip over.
+Pick up throw rugs and anything you can trip over.

 Buy a footstool for keeping your leg up.